Full name Kevin Peter Pietersen

-Kevin Pietersen deserves to be recognised as one of the most captivating cricketers ever to pull on an England shirt.
-His flamboyant strokeplay has been at the heart of many of England's finest performances in the past decade.
+Few cricketers have divided opinion like Kevin Pietersen.
+When he was unceremoniously dumped from England's set up early in 2014, with lawyers at the ready on all sides, he was presented by those in authority as an egotistical individualist whose reluctance to respect those in charge forever undermined attempts to build a strong team ethic.
+Whatever view you held, Pietersen deserved to be recognised as one of the most captivating cricketers to pull on an England shirt.
+His flamboyant strokeplay was at the heart of many of England's finest performances for a decade.
 A brazen belief in his own ability, moments of outrageous unorthodoxy and, at times, a surprising vulnerability on and off the field have all combined to give him great box-office appeal.

 For many England cricket fans, no name sparks more excitement.
 But his celebrity status, individualistic streak and outspoken ways often grated with the England cricket authorities who prefer their star names to be more malleable and conservative.
 The English media, which has at times been vitriolic - not to say personal - about his rebellious streak has generally recognised that he has few peers.

 An attempt to introduce him into the inner sanctum, by appointing him England captain in August 2008, lasted only five months as his relationship with the coach, Peter Moores, was uncomfortable from the outset.
 Their differences simmered throughout a troubled tour of India and when the rift became public Pietersen was forced to resign early in the New Year with a disenchanted Moores sacked on the same day.